ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       ! engine handler
       type(adios2_engine), intent(in) :: engine

-* :f90:`subroutine adios2_put` put variable metadata and data into adios2 for IO operations.
-Default is deferred mode, optional sync mode, see :ref:`Put: modes and memory contracts`.
+* :f90:`subroutine adios2_put` put variable data and metadata into adios2 for IO operations.
+Default is deferred mode.
+For optional sync mode, see :ref:`Put: modes and memory contracts`.
 Variable and data types must match.

    .. code-block:: fortran